thiagooak/learndatalogtoday/resources/chapters/chapter-0.md

 # Learn Datalog Today

-An interactive tutorial that will teach you the [Datomic](https://datomic.com) dialect of [Datalog](https://en.wikipedia.org/wiki/Datalog).
-Datalog is a declarative database query language with roots in logic programming.
+An interactive tutorial that will teach you [Datomic's](https://datomic.com) dialect of [Datalog](https://en.wikipedia.org/wiki/Datalog) - a declarative database query language with roots in logic programming.

 ## Table of Contents